Four Corners (Australian TV program): 2020s

 On 16 March 2020, the program aired a report documenting allegations of war crimes, including execution of war prisoners, by members of Australia's Special Air Service Regiment deployed to Afghanistan.

 In May 2021, ABC managing director, David Anderson delayed a Four Corners story about the relationship between Prime Minister Scott Morrison and a supporter of QAnon, in spite of "(a) lot of detail is already in the public domain".
 The story aired on Four Corners the following week.

-In 2022, following an investigative report by the program, Aspen Medical fell under scrutiny following allegations of financial misconduct and its relationship with the Australian Government.

-In May 2022, the program in a documentary claimed that Australian based medical company Aspen Medical had involved in a high-profile money laundering scandal in Sri Lanka after its involvement in a multi-million dollar hospital project for the construction of Hambantota General Hospital during the Presidency of Mahinda Rajapaksa in 2012.
-As per the documentary, the company had obtained amounting to $18.8 million insurance guarantee through the formal Australian governmental support from the then Export Finance and Insurance Corporation.

-The first transaction of Aspen Medical in Sri Lanka amounted to a whopping amount of 1.4 million euros (which is equivalent to $2.1 million) to a suspectable mysterious British Virgin Islands domiciled company Sabre Vision Holdings which was owned by Nimal Perera, a Sri Lankan businessman who also has close ties with Rajapaksa family.
-Nimal Perera claimed that in 2016, he collected funds for Namal Rajapaksa and as a result Namal was arrested by the police but was released on bail shortly afterwards.
-However, soon after the release of the documentary, Namal denied wrongdoing and insisted that it is a conspiracy to undermine his reputation by Yahapalanaya government.

 In December 2022, the Australian Communications and Media Authority (ACMA) criticised the program's non impartial reporting, and found two breaches of the ABC’s Code of Practice in a program about the role of Fox News in the US elections.
 ACMA Chair Nerida O’Loughlin said that "Both audiences and participants are entitled to the full picture.
 In this case, by omitting information the ABC did not do justice to the story or provide all relevant facts to its audience.”